Best Car Loans in 2026

 Car loans and leases offer different advantages and considerations.
 With a loan, you own the vehicle after paying it off, while a lease allows you to use the car for a set period, typically 2-3 years.

-Leases often have lower monthly payments - on average, lease payments are about 25% lower than loan payments for the same vehicle.
+Leases often have lower monthly payments (on average, about 25% lower than loan payments for the same vehicle).
 However, loans build equity and have no mileage restrictions, unlike leases which typically limit you to 10,000-15,000 miles per year.

 Your choice should depend on factors like how long you want to keep the car and your annual mileage.